Amber-Keegan Stobbs: Everton

 In February 2017, Stobbs signed with Everton who were competing in the FA WSL 2 ahead of the FA WSL Spring Series.
 Later that month, she made her debut for the Toffees in the 8–1 win over Brighouse Town in the FA Women's Cup.
 Everton would go on to win the Spring Series, with Stobbs registering five appearances.

 West Ham United

 Ahead of the 2017–18 season, Stobbs joined West Ham United competing in the FA Women's Premier League Southern Division.

 Watford

 Stobbs made twenty appearances for Watford.

 Lewes

-She joined Lewes FC in July 2022.
+She joined Lewes FC in July 2022, making 13 appearances for the club.

+Newcastle United

+Stobbs moved to Newcastle United in July 2023.
+She served as captain for the club's first season in the Women's Championship.

+Durham

+On 6 July 2025, it was announced that Stobbs had joined Durham, with her being unveiled at Finchale Priory.

 Personal life

-Stobbs is a qualified FA coach and has worked as the women and girls officer at the West Ham Foundation.
-She is now the director of Equal Focus Football, which works with and develops girls' football and opportunities within local neighbourhoods and supports equity in sport.
+Stobbs is the director of Equal Focus Football, which works with and develops girls' football and opportunities within local neighbourhoods and supports equity in sport.

-Stobbs has two degrees from Hofstra University, a Bachelor's in Psychology and a Masters in Sports Science.
+Stobbs has a Bachelor's degree in Psychology from Hofstra University.

+Stobbs is named after Newcastle United former player and Manager, Kevin Keegan.